 In other words, if you connect a Roku box to your TV and watch Netflix, Netflix is transmitting information directly to that box.
 If you boot up Netflix on your phone or tablet, then mirror it to your TV with a Microsoft Wireless Display Adapter, your mobile device is doing all the legwork; the Display Adapter is just a receiver.

 Generally speaking, streaming works better than screen-mirroring, as it doesn't require an elaborate daisy chain of devices.
+Furthermore, some companies like Netflix, don't play nicely with Miracast, meaning you may need to employ cumbersome workarounds just to get content to show up on your TV..
 However, streaming also has its limitations; you have access to a limited variety of apps, whereas with screen mirroring, you can see anything from your mobile device or computer right on your TV.

 Finally, most streaming devices have a screen-mirroring option built in; they just vary wildly in quality.
-The Chromecast and Apple TV (both described below) are good at both streaming and screen-mirroring.
+The Chromecast and Apple TV (both described in detail above) are good at both streaming and screen-mirroring.
 For other devices, it's best to check the manufacturer's web page, and both professional and user reviews to see how well the screen-mirroring functionality works.

 Does Screen Mirroring Really Work?